grafana/plugin-tools/docusaurus/docs/tutorials/converting-a-frontend-datasource-to-backend.md

 ## Summary

 This tutorial covered the main steps to convert a frontend data source to a backend data source.
-The total amount of different use cases is vast so if you have any questions or need help with a specific case, please reach out.
+The total amount of different use cases is vast so if you have any questions or need help with a specific case, please reach out in our [Community forum](https://community.grafana.com/c/plugin-development/30).
 Contributions to this guide are also welcome.